ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

     \end{cases}
     $$

--   The unknowns are $P$ and $t$; the latter indicates the distance from the origin of the ray at which the intersection with the sphere occurs.
+-   The unknowns are $P$ and $t$; the latter is the distance from the origin of the ray at which the intersection with the sphere occurs.

 # Solving the Equation